alterationx10/rockthejvm.github.io/_posts/2022-06-18-zio-streams.md

   val failStream: ZStream[Any, String, Int] = ZStream(1, 2) ++ ZStream.fail("Abstract reason") ++ ZStream(4, 5)
 ```

 but what does that mean in use?
-You're not going to intentionally instantiate a
+We're not going to intentionally instantiate a
 `ZStream` with a `.fail` in the middle of of it.
 Thinking about how you can get
 into a failure state is as valuable as how to recover from it.
 So instead of the
 example above, let's do something that feels more real, and implement an